Fat acceptance movement: First wave (1960s)

-Second wave
+Second wave (1990s)

+The second wave of the body positivity movement prioritized providing people of all sizes a place where they could comfortably come together and exercise.
+There were programs being made specifically for overweight people, such as Making Waves.
+Home exercise programs like Genia Pauli Haddon and Linda DeMarco's home exercise video series Yoga For Round Bodies were also made for those who were not comfortable joining a wellness community.
+During the 1990s, dangers in dieting were found, mostly saying that it was ineffective and caused more physical and psychological problems than it solved.
+Dieting, especially in the context of fad diets, begun to be seen as a money-making ploy and proven to not actually work, especially in the long term.

 In the second wave, the fat acceptance movement became more widespread in the US and started to spread to other countries.
 Ideas from the movement began to appear in the mainstream.
 Publishers became more willing to publish fat acceptance themed literature.
 The 1980s witnessed an increase in activist organizations, publications, and conferences.

 In 1989, a group of people including actress Anne Zamberlan formed the first French organization for fat acceptance, Allegro fortissimo.
 Organizations began holding conferences and conventions, including NAAFA.
 By the 1990s, input from the fat acceptance movement began to be incorporated into research papers by some members of the medical professions such as new anti-dieting programs and models of obesity management.